 Royal Mail will then send your new stamps back to you, and says it aims to process each application within seven working days - so you should receive your barcoded stamps in just over a week.

-There is currently no end date as to when you need to swap out your non-barcoded stamps by, so you can continue swapping them once their expiry date has passed.
+There is currently no end date as to when you need to swap out your non-barcoded stamps by, so you can continue swapping them now the expiry date has passed.

 How do the new barcoded stamps work?